FAQs: Brown Marmorated Stink Bug

 How do I kill BMSB in my house?

 Insecticide sprays are not always effective due to the mobile nature of the stink bugs, the constant influx of new stink bugs from outside, and the difficulty of treating populations without contaminating living areas.
 In addition, leaving large numbers of dead BMSB inside attics, walls, or crawl spaces can attract more unwanted pests, such as carpet beetles.
-A better method is to drop captured individuals into a dish of soapy water to drown them, or to vacuum them and then freeze the vacuum container.
-Some homeowners with large infestations keep a hand-held vacuum dedicated to BMSB removal.
-Admittedly, this can be time-consuming, but it is often the least worst option.
+A better method is to capture individuals with an empty jar or bottle, then place it in the freezer to kill the bugs.
+They can also be drowned in a dish of soapy water.
+Some homeowners with large infestations keep a hand-held vacuum dedicated to BMSB removal, as long as the vacuum container is then frozen to kill bugs.
+Admittedly, these methods can be time-consuming, but they are often the least worst options.

 Try not to squash or agitate BMSB in the house, which only worsens the smell, and do not live-release them outdoors, as they are likely to come back inside.